 What are the rules around Airbnb and the tax office?

-If you rent out part or all of your home, the rent money you receive is generally regarded as assessable income, which has to be claimed on your income tax return.
+If you rent out part or all of your home, the rent money you receive is generally regarded as assessable income, which has to be declared on your income tax return.

 Capital gains tax (CGT) is payable when you sell a rental property.
 While CGT is generally not payable on the family home, if you’re renting out your family home (even just part of it) on Airbnb, you may face an ATO tax bill for CGT when the time comes to sell.